absmach/supermq/docs/secure-communication.md

     - Command `make server_cert` will generated and sign (with previously created CA) server cert, which will expire after 1000 days.
 This cert is used as a Mainflux server-side certificate in usual TLS flow to establish HTTPS, WSS, or MQTTS connection.
     - Command `make thing_cert` wil finally generate and sign client-side certificate and private key for the thing.

 In this example `<thing_key>` represents key of the thing, and `<cert_name>` represents name of the certificate and key file which will be saved in `docker/ssl/certs` directory.
 Generated Certificate will expire after 2 years.
+The key must be stored in the x.509 certificate "CN" field.
 This script is created for the testing purposes and is not meant to be used in production.
 We strongly recommend avoiding self-signed certificates and using certificate management tool such as (Vault)[https://www.vaultproject.io/] for the production.

 Once you have created CA and server-side cert, you can spin the composition using: